How To Ship Electronics Safely

 The number one secret to shipping delicate items safely is padding.
 Add bubble wrap or packing peanuts; then add a little more padding, just in case.
 Electronics including laptops often have small parts that can easily break inside the motherboard if not sufficiently protected.

-Of course, electronic computer shipping typically requires two boxes: one for the laptop and another for the shipping container.
+Of course, electronics computer shipping typically requires two boxes: one for the laptop and another for the shipping container.
 Both box sizes should be surrounded with bubble wrap ensuring that the laptop is secure.
 Check on the security of your cushioning by gently shaking the box; if you can’t hear or fear anything moving, you are probably safe.

 Smart Lockers: The Safer Alternative to Shipping Electronics